httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

                      bar; url="https://example.org"; context=456
 ~~~

-Since the description contains a list of key/value pairs, we use a Parameterised List to represent them, with the token for each item in the list used to identify it in the "descriptions" member of the Example-Thing header.
+Since the description contains a list of key/value pairs, we use a Parameterized List to represent them, with the token for each item in the list used to identify it in the "descriptions" member of the Example-Thing header.

 When specifying more than one header, it's important to remember to describe what a processor's behaviour should be when one of the headers is missing.